ibuddieat/zk_libcod/doc/install_speex.md

 ./autogen.sh CFLAGS=-m32 CXXFLAGS=-m32 LDFLAGS=-m32 --build=x86_64-pc-linux-gnu --host=i686-pc-linux-gnu

 # Compile the code:
-# The following two commands will fail on a 64-bit system unless 32-bit Ogg libraries are installed
+# The first two commands will fail on a 64-bit system unless 32-bit Ogg libraries are installed
-# However, linking with libcod succeeds anyway since we don't need speexdec and speexenc
+# However, linking with libcod succeeds anyway since we do not need speexdec and speexenc
 make
 sudo make install
 sudo ldconfig